FlorinAndrei/segmentation_click_train/README.md

 Train off-the-shelf image segmentation models to respond to user feedback.
 The user provides feedback by clicking the image.
 The user may provide positive feedback ("this is a region of interest") or negative feedback ("this is not a region of interest").

+For this project, I've created a technique for generating synthetic training data that closely simulates feedback from human operators.
+Human input is slow and costly to produce.
+This technique has drastically cut down the time and the cost for generating this data.

 Articles on Towards Data Science describing the project in detail:

 https://towardsdatascience.com/train-image-segmentation-models-to-accept-user-feedback-via-voronoi-tiling-part-1-8ab85d410d29